I often use Makefiles in some of my projects.

 This doesn't work.

-We can obviously manually run make clean
+We can obviously manually run make clean before, but this will recompile everything.

 Ideally, we want to recompile only the changed files.

-, this is really easy to achieve.
+With make, this is really easy to achieve.

 As we saw earlier, targets may represent existing files.